Harry S. Truman Scholarships

 More than many scholarship competitions, the Truman application process is just that—a process.
 NYU is allowed to nominate four juniors and will work extensively with them over the course of six months in the preparation of their final applications.
 This work will include weekly meetings as a group, researching and writing answers to essay prompts, and reviewing one another’s work.
 Past nominees have compared the workload to having an extra half-course in their schedule; nominees must be fully committed to participating in this process, knowing that, because our nominees may be spread around the globe, meeting times may take place at inconvenient hours.
 You will submit your final application early February 2021.

 The best way to find out more about the Truman is to consult the scholarship website (www.truman.gov) which specifies eligibility criteria, application procedures, and offers scholar profiles.
 In general, though, Truman scholars are students who are “change agents”—they’re students who’ve begun or developed organizations, who have a commitment to a career in public service, show a record of dedication to a particular cause (and a desire to work on that issue throughout their career), have some experience (even minimal) in policy or politics, and are articulate and well versed in a variety of topics.
 All in all, they’re highly motivated, passionate, and energetic people.

-If you would like to apply, you need to fill out the application form, and email an academic transcript and current resume to firstname.lastname@example.org with the subject heading TRUMAN NYU NOMINATION APPLICATION.
-The deadline for applying for NYU’s nominations is March 27.
+If you would like to apply, you need to fill out the application form, and follow the instructions at the top of that page for submitting ancillary materials.
+The selection process may involve an interview for select candidates.
+The deadline for applying for NYU’s nominations is March 30.
 The selection process will involve an interview.
 We will announce the nominees by early May.